-PRA 100H Introduction to Movement Observation and Evaluation
+◆ KPE 180H Introduction to Movement Observation and Evaluation

-Students will apply the theoretical concepts learned in KPE 160H Fundamentals of Human Movement in a practical setting.
+Students will apply the concepts learned in the first year theory courses to practical settings.
 Through the investigation of joint range of motion, Newton's Laws of Motion, stability, and various types of feedback, students will develop the skills needed to observe and critically evaluate movement patterns that commonly occur in sport, clinical, workplace and recreational settings.
+Emphasis will also be on developing self-awareness.

-Corequisite: KPE 160H
+Corequisite: KPE 160H Course weight: 0.25 FCE

-◆ PRA 101H Fundamental Principles of Fitness and Exercise
+◆ KPE 181H Fundamental Principles of Fitness and Exercise